jiatuoz2/ClinicalTrialRegistry/README.md

 ---

-## 11. Additional Notes
+## 10. Additional Notes

 - All data in this demo is test-only.
 - No real medical information or PHI is stored.
-- Audit logs are submitted by frontend, not blockchain listeners.

 Smart contract on Sepolia:
 https://sepolia.etherscan.io/address/0x38790F8BAeFEa54bcb9A86763a94852ECed466Fb#code

 ---

-## 12. Conclusion
+## 11. Conclusion

 This project demonstrates how blockchain can modernize clinical trial data systems by providing: